Bayathy/bayathy-portfolio/posts/test.md

 ---
-title: "Two Forms of Pre-rendering"
+title: "Test"
+tech: "Typescript"
 ---
+This is test